 Industry connections and real-world experience are an important part of the courses at Falmouth...

 Our students have turned their degrees into roles like Nickelodeon Television Producer, Supedry Social Media Editor, BBC News Environment Reporter, Restaurant Magazine Senior Reporter, and Virgin EMI Records Creative Assistant.

 Graduate Shortlisted for Journalism Award

 Recent Journalism graduate Lexi Goodland has had her mini-documentary shortlisted for this year'...

 What you'll learn

-We’ll address all the journalism basics, from the language of news and opinion writing to politics and media law.
-You’ll visit a working newsroom, start using video and audio recording equipment, and learn shorthand - a skill as useful as ever in the digital age.
+You'll learn the basics of journalism, from the language of news and opinion writing to politics and media law, as well as blogging and photography.
+You'll start using video and audio recording equipment, and learn the valuable, time-honoured skill of shorthand.